PolVilniusTech/public.incident.reporting.timeline.md/README.md

 ### About Security Verification

 Tech Industry Companies builds tools, which allows to vertify i.e. Governance [IBM](https://www.ibm.com/products/verify-governance) and are compilat to specific controls of GDPR or so.

+### About Real-Time Incident Handling helper tools

+Visualization helps get the big Picture of the Situation in the CyberSpace / Internet [CERT](https://www.cert.orange.pl/mapa)